GET IN TOUCH

 What Funds Can Be Seized (and What's Protected)

-A Virginia bank levy gives the Department of Taxation authority to directly reach a taxpayer’s bank account and take funds to cover unpaid tax debt.
+A Virginia bank levy gives the Department of Taxation the authority to directly access a taxpayer's bank account and withdraw funds to cover unpaid tax debt.
 While the state has broad collection powers, not every type of money can be taken.

 Funds that may be seized include: